Justin Achilli

-Justin Achilli is best known as an author and developer for White Wolf, Inc.
+Justin Achilli is an American game designer and author.
+He is best known for his work for White Wolf, Inc.

 Career

 Justin Achilli began working at White Wolf in 1995.
 Achilli has contributed as an author for numerous Vampire: The Masquerade and Vampire: The Requiem titles, and acted as the developer for the launch of Vampire: The Requiem.
 Achilli has also contributed to Werewolf, Mage, Promethean, Changeling, Ravenloft, and other titles.
 He was promoted to Editing & Development Manager at White Wolf in 2005.

 He has worked on over 100 Vampire titles.

 Achilli co-designed the Exalted role-playing game with Steve Wieck and Robert Hatch, and the game was published in 2001; author Shannon Appelcline noted that the game "was both well-received and commercially successful", unlike many of the later games from White Wolf.

 Achilli was one of the guests at Project A-Kon in 2006.